-- Association of Chartered Certified Accountants - Insolvency Practitioners' Association - Institute of Chartered Accountants in England and Wales - Institute of Chartered Accountants in Ireland - Institute of Chartered Accountants in Scotland - Law Society - Law Society of Scotland - Law Society of Northern Ireland
+The Association of Chartered Certified Accountants

+The Insolvency Practitioners Association

+The Institute of Chartered Accountants in England and Wales

+The Institute of Chartered Accountants in Ireland

+The Institute of Chartered Accountants of Scotland

+The Law Society

+The Law Society of Scotland

+The Law Society of Northern Ireland

-Competent Authority
+Competent Authority:

-- The Insolvency Service (for the Secretary of State for Trade and Industry) - Department of Enterprise, Trade and Investment
+The Insolvency Service (for the Secretary of State for Trade and Industry) The Insolvency Service Northern Ireland (for the Minister of Enterprise, Trade and Investment).

-The purpose of SIPs is to set out basic principles and essential procedures with which insolvency practitioners are required to comply.
-Departure from the standard(s) set out in the SIP(s) is a matter that may be considered by a practitioner's regulatory authority for the purposes of possible disciplinary or regulatory action.
+- 3. The purpose of SIPs is to set out basic principles and essential procedures with which insolvency practitioners are required to comply.
+Departure from the standard(s) set out in the SIP(s) is a matter that may be considered by a practitioner's regulatory authority for the purposes of possible disciplinary or regulatory action. - 4.
 SIPs should not be relied upon as definitive statements of the law.
-No liability attaches to any body or person involved in the preparation or promulgation of SIPs.
+No liability attaches to any body or person involved in the preparation or promulgation of SIPs - 5.
+The Insolvency (Northern Ireland) Order 1989 ("the Order") and associated Rules, as amended, set out a procedure which enables the directors of a company to make a proposal for a voluntary arrangement ("CVA") with its creditors.
+A similar procedure is set out which enables a debtor to make a proposal for a voluntary arrangement ("IVA") with his creditors.

-1.2 The Insolvency (Northern Ireland) Order 1989 (the Order) and associated Rules (as amended) set out a procedure which enables the directors of a company to make a proposal for a voluntary arrangement (CVA) with its creditors.
-A similar procedure is a set out which enables a debtor to make a proposal for a voluntary arrangement (IVA) with his creditors.
-In the latter case the debtor has the option of applying for an Interim Order (IO) to provide a stay on actions by creditors.
-However this is not a mandatory requirement and a proposal may be put forward without the prior need to obtain an IO.
+In the latter case the debtor has the option of applying for an Interim Order ("IO") to provide a stay on actions by creditors.
+However, this is not a mandatory requirement, and a proposal may be put forward without the prior need to obtain an IO.
 In either case the debtor may or may not be an undischarged bankrupt.
 Where the debtor is an undischarged bankrupt the IO may contain provision as to the conduct of the bankruptcy and the administration of the estate.